 By the time Best Coast coasted (not in a bad way) their mid-day set on Sunday, this had already been cemented as the pinnacle of the festival’s three-year run.
 The always fun and energetic Mowglis and the electro-driven Panda Bear brought the energy up on a crowd beat down by the Georgia humidity just in time to partake in the treat that was Ryan Adams.
 Even before the moon showed it’s face, Adams was already making people question whether or not he was the headliner of the evening.
 Few can match his stage presence and prowess with the axe.
 Unquestionably, Adams will remain one of the best live acts in music for some time.
 Tame Impala did nothing to squash the mood, as their melodic Australian vibes played out the weekend on the best note.

-Bonnaroo may be bigger, Governer’s Ball may be in a bigger market, Coachella may have the celebrity factor – but Shaky Knees is about to become a festival vying to top tier status.
+Bonnaroo may be bigger, Governer’s Ball may be in a bigger market, Coachella may have the celebrity factor given how many of them you can find in the only fans search engine if you try to search for specific names – but Shaky Knees is about to become a festival vying to top tier status.
 2016 has a lot to live up to, but there’s not doubt Sweetwood still has a few tricks up his tatted sleeve.